Life on Campus FAQ

 We try to accommodate our students’ dietary needs, such as providing vegetarian, no pork, no fish options, and are sensitive to the importance of retaining a vegetarian, Kosher or Halal diets.
 However, some needs may be difficult to accommodate, particularly when traveling.
 We encourage you to contact us if you have questions about specific dietary concerns.

 While we strongly encourage students of all faiths to join Global Leadership Adventures and contribute to the diversity of the student body, students cannot skip any part of the program, except for medical reasons.
 That includes observance of the Sabbath or other religious holidays.
 Unfortunately, GLA programs are unable to provide avenues for worship, though we can accommodate some personal time on-campus for spiritual reflection.

 Will student-athletes be able to prepare for fall sports?

 We recognize the importance of athletic training for many students, particularly for those who are preparing for fall sports and for those whose sports contribute to their college admission prospects.
-Although The GLA Experience will greatly contribute to students’ development in many ways, it is not a sports program and does not allow for serious training.
+Although the GLA experience will greatly contribute to students’ development in many ways, it is not a sports program and does not allow for serious training.
 Our schedule includes a modest amount of free time most days and the option for group sports several times per week.
-We generally use this time to expose interested and previously uninitiated students to popular local sports ranging from soccer in Costa Rica to a sports camp in India.
+We generally use this time to expose interested and previously uninitiated students to popular local sports, such as soccer in Costa Rica or baseball in the Dominican Republic.

 What is the policy for electronics and internet?
 (Phones, cameras, Wi-Fi, etc.)